tarashevchuk0401/clothes/README.md

             <p>
                 Online shop with clothes.
 Written in Angular and deployed in Firebase.
                 User can log in as a administrator and see all available items in shop.
 Also , it's possible to add new items using Angular Forms.
-If neseccary you can delete it or add to the cart if you would like to buy something.
+If necessary you can delete it or add to the cart if you would like to buy something.
                 In left side of home page user can filter clothes by tags(t-shirts, jeans, shoes ...).
-                Search pannel is available so you can write some key word to find something.
+                Search panel is available so you can write some key word to find something.
-                Appliction is responsive so you can use it also on your phone or tablet
+                Application is responsive so you can use it also on your phone or tablet
                 <br>
                 <br>
                 I've been used RxJS library for getting and creating data from data base.
                 <br>
-                Also i used routing, guarders for protect the data and local storage for match if user is authorised or not.
+                Also i used routing, guarders for protect the data and local storage for match if user is authorized or not.
             </p>
         </div>
     </section>